18. jpGraph (opens in new tab)

 If you need to generate charts and graphs server-side, jpGraph offers a PHP-based solution with a wide range of chart types.
 It's free for non-commercial use, and features extensive documentation.
-By rendering on the server, this is guaranteed to provide a consistent visual output, albeit at the expense of interactivity and accessibility.
+By rendering on the server, you're guaranteed a consistent visual output, albeit at the expense of interactivity and accessibility.

 Dragging on variables enables you to increase or decrease their values and see an accompanying chart update automatically.
 The results are only just short of magical.

-Polymaps is a mapping library that is aimed squarely at a data visualization audience.
-Offering a unique approach to styling the the maps it creates, analagous to CSS selectors, it's a great resource to know about.
+Polymaps is a mapping library that is aimed squarely at a data visualisation audience.
+Offering a unique approach to styling the the maps it creates, analogous to CSS selectors, it's a great resource to know about.

 OpenLayers is probably the most robust of these mapping libraries.
 The documentation isn't great and the learning curve is steep, but for certain tasks nothing else can compete.
 When you need a very specific tool no other library provides, OpenLayers is always there.

 27. Kartograph (opens in new tab)(opens in new tab)

 Kartograph's tag line is 'rethink mapping' and that is exactly what its developers are doing.
 We're all used to the Mercator projection (opens in new tab), but Kartograph brings far more choices to the table.
 If you aren't working with worldwide data, and can place your map in a defined box, Kartograph has the options you need to stand out from the crowd.